The Real Cost of Foodborne Illness in the United States

 Economic Impact

-The annual cost of foodborne illness in the United States is estimated at $75 billion, according to the USDA Economic Research Service (ERS).
+According to the USDA Economic Research Service (ERS), the annual cost of foodborne illness in the United States is estimated at $75 billion.

 This estimate includes: